FileMeta/filemeta.github.io/MetaTag.md

 Here is a proposed syntax:

 A property with an object value is introduced with a left brace ({) as the value (with no quotes).
-The property is closed by specifying the same property name with a right brace (}) as the value.
+The property is closed with a standalone right brace (}).
+Between the braces, only metatags and whitespace may appear.

 In this example, indentation is not meaningful to the metatag parser, it's for convenience to the human reader: